Revised June 2020

 - With each piece of dough, remove from bowl, divide into 4 pieces, and roll pieces into 10-inch ropes.
 Braid ropes tightly (see below).
 Pinch ends and tuck under to neaten.

 - Place the 3 braided loaves onto a parchment-lined baking sheet.
-Cover with a towel or plastic wrap and let rise for 45 minutes (until increased by one-third).
+Cover with a damp towel or plastic wrap and let rise for 1 hour (until increased by one-third).

 - Whisk egg white with salt and water.
 Brush egg mixture onto loaves.
 Coat thoroughly with seed topping if using.